gentakojima/emojione-picker-ubuntu/README.md

 ### When I paste all/some icons, they are shown as ugly boxes.
 I want my money back!

-Recent GNU/Linux distributions (including Ubuntu 14.04, 15.10) won't display emojis properly.
-Supporting full color emojis in text will take some work, and will be probably ready in the near future, but it's still not ready for everybody.
-Good news is that, even if you can't see them properly, the emojis are still there and others will see them.
+Recent GNU/Linux distributions (including Ubuntu 14.04, 15.10) won't display emojis properly out of the box.

-Most emojis are displayed in Ubuntu 16.04, but only in black and white.
-To apply the same solution to older distributions, take a look at [this guide](http://www.omgubuntu.co.uk/2014/11/see-install-use-emoji-symbols-ubuntu-linux).
+You can get full color emojis working on Firefox with black and white fallback for other applications following these instructions: (https://github.com/eosrei/emojione-color-font)